apache/iceberg/docs/docs/spark-writes.md

 Also, the branch must exist before performing the write.
 The operation does **not** create the branch if it does not exist.
 For more information on branches please refer to [branches](branching.md).

+!!! info
+    Note: When writing to a branch, the current schema of the table will be used for validation.

 ```sql
 -- INSERT (1,' a') (2, 'b') into the audit branch.